Skyright7/demokslm/README.md

 a restful demo of kslm
 use mybatis plus, springboot, knife4j, mysql, lombok to build a restful demo of our project backend part

+Please install mysql.
+And also change the database setting in resources/appication.yml to your own database name, and connection username and password.

 3 table's sql
 ```sql
 create table user(